google/blockly-samples/plugins/field-bitmap/README.md

   If not provided, the default is a height of 5.
 - `fieldHeight"` to specify a static field height.
 If provided, the individual pixels will be resized to fit inside the field.
-This only affects the field as it is scene on a block and not the pop-up editor.
+This only affects the field as it is seen on a block and not the pop-up editor.
 Good for larger images. (_Note: If this results in fractional pixel sizes, the overall field height may not exactly match the specified value on all browsers._)
 - `"colours"` to override the default colours, Default values: